roybailey/notes/AWS.md

 ## AWS Account

-Created account with `roybaileybiz@gmail.com` as `Professional` and with business debit card.
+* Created account with `roybaileybiz@gmail.com` as `Professional` and with business debit card.

-Activated MDA and captured qr-code if authentication device is lost
+* Activated MDA and captured QR-Code (used if authentication device is lost)

-IAM to setup users, groups, roles.
-Assign Administrator/FullAccess for superuser
+* Downloaded Google Authenticator App
+* Created `roy.bailey` IAM users in `Developers` group and assigned `Administrator/FullAccess` for users in this group